openvinotoolkit/model_server/docs/python_support/reference.md

 #### Generative

-`execute` is called once when all inputs with the same timestamp are available and returns a [generator](https://wiki.python.org/moin/Generators).
+`execute` is called with a set of inputs and returns a [generator](https://wiki.python.org/moin/Generators).
 The generator is then called multiple times with no additional input data and produces multiple sets of outputs over time.
 Works only with streaming endpoints.
 On the implementation side, to use that mode, `execute` should `yield` outputs.

 ```python
 def execute(self, inputs):